 How common is social engineering?

-Outdated, unpatched, or misconfigured systems
+Unpatched or misconfigured systems

-Cyber criminals may look for outdated, unpatched, or misconfigured systems that connect to the internet, including computers, specialized medical equipment, software, cloud services, and more.
+Cybercriminals may look for outdated, unpatched, or misconfigured systems that connect to the internet, including computers, specialized medical equipment, software, cloud services, and more.
 Vulnerable infrastructure may give hackers a back door into your IT environment.

-“Vulnerable infrastructure” is a broad term that can refer to unpatched or out-of-date software and hardware.
-Whether it’s a software bug or known security vulnerability, these issues may give cyber criminals a way to access your systems, allowing them to stage further attacks or otherwise compromise your IT operations.
+Vulnerable infrastructure is a broad term that can refer to unpatched or out-of-date software and hardware.
+Security vulnerabilities can give cybercriminals a way to access your systems, allowing them to stage further attacks or otherwise compromise your IT operations.

 Developers regularly provide software updates to address performance issues or improve software and will supply separate patches to address specific security vulnerabilities they've found.
 Applying these patches is vital for closing known security gaps.